 ANSWER: In a civil case, you do not have a constitutional right to appointed counsel.
 Therefore, if you file a civil case pro se, you should be prepared to pursue it to completion on your own because the Court appoints counsel only under certain limited circumstances that may not be met by your case.

-Answer: Parties beginning a civil action in a federal district court are required to pay a filing fee set by statute.
-Most civil complaints must be submitted with the filing fee set forth in 28 U.S.C. §1914(a), which is currently three hundred and fifty dollars ($350.00) plus an additional Administrative fee of $50 (as approved by the Judicial Conference at its March, 2013 session) for a total fee to file a civil case of $400.
+ANSWER: Parties beginning a civil action in a federal district court are required to pay a filing fee set by statute.
+Most civil complaints must be submitted with the filing fee set forth in 28 U.S.C. §1914(a), which is currently three hundred and fifty dollars ($350.00) plus an additional Administrative fee of $52 for a total fee to file a civil case of $402.
 For additional information see Court Fees & Rates

 ANSWER: A plaintiff who is unable to pay the fee may file a request to proceed in forma pauperis.
 If the request is granted, the filing fee is waived.
 In addition to waiving the obligation to pay the filing fee, being granted permission to proceed in forma pauperis entitles a person to: (1) submit a motion for appointment of counsel; and (2) have his or her complaint served on the defendant(s) by the U.S. Marshals Service.
 Pro se litigants proceeding in forma pauperis are not exempt from other fees and costs in their actions, including but not limited to copying and witness fees.